hanabi/hanabi.github.io/misc/Learning_Path.md

 #### Level 6 - Intermediate

 * Level 6 strategies should only be learned if you have 80+ games of experience with the group.
-* These strategies are covered in the [main reference document](../Reference#level-6---intermediate).
 * This level explains how to handle stalling situations.
 * Level 6 strategies are as follows:
   * *[The Locked Hand Save](../Reference.md#the-locked-hand-save)*